 This year we’ll present the Andrea Lawrence Award to Los Angeles community leader Elsa Lopez, who engaged her organization, Mothers of East Los Angeles–Santa Isabel, in the successful implementation of (more…)

 Tuesday, February 26th, 2019 by Joslyn, Project SpecialistcloseAuthor: Joslyn, Project SpecialistName: Joslyn Rogers Title: Mono Lake Intern About: Originally from San Diego, Joslyn first discovered Mono Lake while working in Yosemite Valley.
 Her love for the Mono Basin was further solidified after studying Mono Lake on a UC Santa Cruz field program.
-Joslyn finished her degree in Environmental Studies at the University of Cape Town in South Africa and spent summer 2018 as a Mono Lake Intern; she is also staying through the winter at the Mono Lake Committee as a Project Specialist.
-In her free time, she can be found rock climbing, birding, or getting inspired by low impact lifestyles.See All Posts by Joslyn (17) Contact Joslyn
+Joslyn finished her degree in Environmental Studies at the University of Cape Town in South Africa.
+Today she works on a variety of education, outreach and fundraising projects for the Committee, and helps with coordinating events like the Wild & Scenic Film Festival and Free Drawing.
+In her free time she can be found rock climbing, birding, or running around the High Sierra.See All Posts by Joslyn (17) Contact Joslyn

 Vala teaching her daughter Mathilda the art of casting as they fly fish together in Reykjavík, in My Mom Vala.
 Photo courtesy of South Yuba River Citizens League.